Kapernikov/skaffold-helm-tutorial/chapters/04-kubernetes.md

 Questions!

-* Can you try to scale our deployment up and down ? using k9s ? using kubectl?
+* Can you try to scale our deployment up and down ?
+Using k9s ?
+Using kubectl ?
-* Can you port-forward our deployment to something on our computer (shift-f in k9s)?
+* Can you port-forward our deployment to something on our computer (shift-f in k9s) ?
 * Ok, next up is helm.
 Let's clean up and remove our deployment.
 We'll recreate it soon using helm.
 Try cleaning up the deployment using kubectl!